KidsClick: History

 On March 29, 2019, KidsClick announced on Facebook that the block would shutdown on March 31.
-Sinclair also discontinued sister property Circa News three days prior to the announcement.
-Sinclair would later claim that the block was discontinued "for business reasons", but that its use of cloud technology was a successful testing ground to use the technology for its digital broadcast networks.
+Sinclair also closed sister property Circa News three days prior to the announcement.
+Sinclair would later claim that the block was closed "for business reasons", but that its use of cloud technology was a successful testing ground to use the technology for its digital broadcast networks.

 KidsClick ceased operations on March 31, 2019, with an airing of Oggy and the Cockroaches as its final program; all advertising made no mention of its shutdown, and the promotional spot at the end of the show mentioned it would return the next Saturday morning.
 For the vast majority of stations carrying it, temporary or permanent paid programming, religious programming, other syndicated content, or alternate E/I-complaint shows overlaid the former timeslot until more permanent programming was scheduled in the fall; this would turn out to be the national news service from Sinclair, The National Desk, for many Sinclair stations.
 Paid programming and some Internet-originated content series replaced it on TBD.
 Several days later, the block's website was taken down, with the domain redirected to the main Sinclair corporate page.

 In 2022, three years after KidsClick's shutdown, nineteen stations, along with Sinclair itself and Nexstar Media Group, were proposed to be fined $3.4 million for a violation of children's ad guidelines, involving advertising for Mattel's Hot Wheels airing during episodes of Team Hot Wheels without being screened out, which under said guidelines, made the entire half-hour a program-length commercial.